 In the interest of openness and fairness, this page documents key TCRTS policies related to the organization of the major conferences that it sponsors and oversees, in particular the Real-Time Systems Symposium (RTSS) and the Real-Time and Embedded Technology and Application Symposium (RTAS).

-RTSS and RTAS are sponsored by the IEEE Technical Committee on Real-Time Systems (TCRTS).
+RTSS and RTAS are sponsored by the IEEE Technical Community on Real-Time Systems (TCRTS).

 The TCRTS Executive Committee oversees RTSS and RTAS.
 The Chair of the TCRTS Executive Committee serves for a period of two years, having served previously as Vice Chair.
 The Vice Chair, and hence the Chair, are elected via a vote of IEEE Computer Society members.